Haptics in product design refers to how information can be communicated through the sense of touch using science and technology.

 Thermal feedback system

-Thermal haptic feedback uses human skins sensitivity to communicate via various techniques and technologies.
+Thermal haptic feedback uses human skin sensitivity to communicate via various techniques and technologies.
 Specific sensory receptors called thermoreceptors found in the skin’s dermis are responsible for temperature sensitivity.

 The warmth you feel inside when you are holding a warm cup of water is because of the thermoreceptors in your skin.
 If the temperature is around 40oC or above, nociceptors would come into play and send pain signals to your brain.